 - Apply advanced C programming techniques including generics with void pointers and callbacks using function pointers

 Hardware: Must have access to a standard C/C++ compiler.

-Course Typically Offered: Winter and Summer
+Course Typically Offered: Online in Spring and Fall quarters.

 Prerequisite: CSE-40476 C/C++ Programming II: Dynamic Memory and File I/O Concepts or equivalent knowledge and experience.